KipCrossing/Flux-Discord-Bot/docs/BLOCKCHAIN_DATA.md

 # Blockchain data

-_This section is under CONSTRUCTION_

-This is an explination of
+This is an explanation of how the Block-chain is setup and the Data that is contained within each block.

-The contense of the block include:
+The content of the block include:

 - **Block Hash** - Calculated (see below))
-- **BlockNo** - The number of the block, Itteraied starting at 1
+- **BlockNo** - The number of the block, Iterated starting at 1
 - **Block Data** - The voting data (see below)
 - **Nonce** - Number of attempts during mining
 - **Timestamp** - The time the block was created